delta6626/365-days-of-code/README.md

 - Day 15 ✅: Implemented sign out and email verification for Nebula + Refactored some code
 - Day 16 ✅: Implemented grid view for notes, set up new service functons for fetching notes from firestore, created new utility functions
 - Day 17 ✅: Implemented table view for notes
+- Day 18 ✅: Implemented modal for creating new notes, service functions to create a note in the database, powerful note searching feature

 ---